dburt/duff_graded_gnt/README.md

 ## Yields:

-* Each word in the GNT tagged with the Duff chapters for the vocabulary and for the parsing
+* Each word in the GNT tagged with the Duff chapters for the vocabulary and for the parsing (morphgnt_duff.csv)
+* A graded reader formatted in markdown (reader_duff.md)

 ## Can be used to calculate: